-Check out a list of the best views of the city in Barcelona to contemplate from the top and have a different and incredible perspective of the city, with tips of places where fantastic landscapes can be seen.
+Check out the list of the best city views in Barcelona from the top and have incredible perspective, with tips of places where fantastic landscapes can be seen.

 Top City Views in Barcelona